 When the regulatory authorities receive a draft Decommissioning Programme for consideration there is a statutory 30 day public consultation period, to allow all interested parties to comment.
 In the case of the Brent Decommissioning Programme we have agreed with the regulatory authorities to extend this consultation period to 60 days.

-A full Stakeholder Engagement Report will be submitted with the Brent Decommissioning Programme, and will be available during the Public Consultation process.
+A full Stakeholder Engagement Report has been submitted with the Brent Decommissioning Programme, and is available during the Public Consultation period.

 Stakeholder sessions – IMechE talk, London (July 2016)